 It is essential that students ensure they satisfy the stated prerequisites, as specified on the course reading lists, for any option course they wish to take.

-Details on the timetables for the courses can be found in Appendix G: Term Schedules, and on Canvas.
+Details on the timetables for the courses can be found in Appendix F: Term Schedules, and on Canvas.

-- Advanced Statistics for Internet Research, Part 1
+- Advanced Statistics for Internet Research - Computational Methods for the Social Sciences - Digital Ethnography - Digital Interviewing and Qualitative Data Analysis

-- Wrangling Data

-- Digital Ethnography

-- Digital Interviewing

-- Experimental Approaches